+MSc Sustainability and Adaptation programmes (GB, SA, SABE, SAP & SEPDM) Student Learning Support summary for 2023-24.

+Purpose of the document: this table provides a summary of the academic, pastoral and administrative support available for CAT's MSc SA programmes across all stages of students' engagement with the Graduate School of the Environment (GSE).

+Refer to Course Handbook 'Section 3 - KEY STAFF AND CONTACT DETAILS' and 'Section 4 - PROGRAMME OPERATION AND STUDENT REGISTRATION' for further information, including staff contact details.

+Type of Student Learning Support Provided by

+Pre-Course

+Admissions:

+Open Days (onsite and virtual) & Visitors Graduate School Marketing Officer (GSMO) & Student Support Officers (SSOs)

+Applications GSMO & SSOs

+Admissions enquiries (general) GSMO & SSOs

+Academic admissions & entry requirements queries Programme Leader (PL)

+International students' enquiries GSMO & Head of School (HoS)

+Enrolled Students

-MSc Sustainability and Adaptation programmes (GB, SA, SABE, SAP & SEPDM) Student Learning Support summary for 2022-23.
-Purpose of the document: this table provides a summary of the academic, pastoral and administrative support available for CAT's MSc SA proarammes across all stages. of students' engagement with the Graduate School of the Environment (GSE).
-Refer to Course Handbook 'Section 3 - KEY STAFF AND CONTACT DETAILS' and Section 4 - PROGRAMME OPERATION AND STUDENT REGISTRATION' for further information, including staff contact details.
-Provided by Type of Student Learning Support Pre-Course Admissions: Graduate School Marketing Officer Open Days (onsite and virtual) & Visitors (GSMO) & Student Support Officers (SSOs) Applications GSMO & SSOS GSMO & SSOs Admissions enquiries (general) Programme Leader (PL) Academic admissions & entry requirements aueries nternational students' enquiries GSMO & Head of School (HoS) Enrolled Students Collaborative Student Entitlements from UEL The University of East London's student services that you are entitled to access as a student enrolled on one of UEL's collaborative programmes at the Centre for Alternative Technology (including UEL's 'Library and Learning Services') are set out within the 'Collaborative Student Entitlements Letter' that is updated annually and typically made available within Appendixes to the Programme Handbook.
+Collaborative Student Entitlements from UEL

+The University of East London's student services that you are entitled to access as a student enrolled on one of UEL's collaborative programmes at the Centre for Alternative Technology (including UEL's 'Library and Learning Services') are set out within the 'Collaborative Student Entitlements Letter' that is updated annually and typically made available within Appendixes to the Programme Handbook.
 If you have any questions about any of the services you are entitled to at UEL, please contact the team at the Academic Partnership Office (APO) at UEL (apo@uel.ac.uk), who will be happy to advise you further.
-Administrative Support All aspects of administrative support throughout your time on the programme, including: Student Support Manager Enrolment and induction. & SSOs Course IT including CAT student email, Outlook and MS Teams, UEL Moodle VLE access.
-Module booking and registration, booking food and accommodation for residential study at CAT

-- note, food and accommodation is booked through the GSE Forms Hub.
-Coursework assignment submission procedures, accessing marks and feedback in Moodle, Turnitin and UEL Direct.

-1

-Clarifications and guidance on CAT's student

-policies and procedures - which can be

-downloaded from CAT's website .

-Clarifications and guidance on coursework

-Extensions, Extenuating Circumstances and

-Sudden and Severe Changes of Circumstances -

-noting the relevant policies, procedures and

-application forms are accessible from the GSE

-Forms Hub.

-Clarifications and guidance on Intermission

-(study breaks), Programme Transfer and

-Programme Withdrawal - application forms are

-accessible from the GSE Forms Hub .

-Providing feedback on module teaching and

-the overall student experience - survey links are

-accessible from the GSE Forms Hub .

-Keeping records of study and modules

-completed.

-Confirming time limits of study, student status,

-programme completion or withdrawal.

-Forwarding copies of award certificates given

-by UEL.

-(Note, CAT's SSOs will in the vast majority of

-instances liaise with UEL's administrative staff on

-your behalf as necessary.
+Administrative Support

+All aspects of administrative support

+throughout your time on the programme,

+including:

+• Enrolment and induction.

+Course IT including CAT student

+email, Outlook and MS Teams, UEL

+Moodle VLE access.

+• Module booking and registration,

+booking food and accommodation for

+residential study at CAT - note, food

+and accommodation is booked

+through the GSE Forms Hub .

+Coursework assignment

+submission procedures, accessing

+marks and feedback in Moodle, Turnitin

+and UEL Direct.

+Clarifications and guidance on CAT's student policies and procedures -

+which can be downloaded from CAT's

+Student Support Manager

+website. & SSOs

+Clarifications and guidance on

+coursework Extensions, Extenuating

+Circumstances and Sudden and Severe

+Changes of Circumstances - noting the

+relevant policies, procedures and

+application forms are accessible from

+the GSE Forms Hub .

+Clarifications and guidance on

+Intermission (study breaks), Programme

+Transfer and Programme Withdrawal -

+application forms are accessible from

+the GSE Forms Hub .

+Providing feedback on module

+teaching and the overall student

+experience - survey links are accessible

+from the GSE Forms Hub .

+Keeping records of study and

+modules completed.

+Confirming time limits of study,

+student status, programme completion

+or withdrawal.
+Forwarding copies of

+award certificates given by UEL.

+(Note, CAT's SSOs will in the vast

+majority of instances liaise with UEL's

+administrative staff on your behalf as

+necessary.
 The Course Handbook

-explains circumstances in which you may wish to

-contact UEL directly)

-Fees terms and conditions / enquiries / payment SSM & Student Finance Officer

-Academic Support 55M & Stodern Findrice Officer

-1. Taught Study Skills & Resources:

-÷ .
-Personal tutor and study skills

-General Study Skills - e.g. critical thinking, Personal tutor and study skills

-academic integrity, writing a good essay or sessions tailored to the learning

-critique of paper at MSc level, basic building outcomes of specific modules.

-physics, use of Excel and PowerPoint, etc.; Self-directed.
-Resources available

-Self-directed study skills exercises and resources, via Moodle (refer to the

-Harvard Referencing, Personal Development 'Information and Help' folders), UEL

-Harvard Referencing, Personal Development Planning.
-'Information and Help' folders), UEL Library and Learning Services
+HECODULY, THE COULSE HUHUDOOK